leonawicz/CommCharts4/docs/md/index.md

     &lt;script&gt;&lt;/script&gt;
   &lt;/body&gt;
-&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  highcharts  ' id='iframe-chart1ad816b06fd5'> </iframe>
+&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  highcharts  ' id='iframe-chart1ad841687e80'> </iframe>
  <style>iframe.rChart{ width: 100%; height: 400px;}</style>

 <style>iframe.rChart{ width: 100%; height: 500px;}</style>

-[*Note that it is not possible to download original Community Charts in Fahrenheit units even though the application purports to allow it.
+[*Note: It is not possible to download original Community Charts in Fahrenheit units even though the application purports to allow it.
 It will download a graphic in Celsius regardless of the user's specification or what is displayed in the browser.
 I had to save a screenshot of the online image in order to include it here.*]

-[*Note: erroneous degree symbol encoding in axis label only occurs in this rendered markdown document, for now.
-It did not occur in web applications.*]

 #### Other versions